The Muse and an Angel Named Trixie

 ----------------------------------------

 Many writers have had to trick themselves into writing.
 My method was to tell as many people as possible that I was finally getting around to writing a memoir, where Outdoor Idaho would feature prominently.
-In other words, I painted myself into a corner so I was forced to at least consider writing that book.
+In other words, I painted myself into a corner, so I was forced to at least consider writing the book.

 I have since learned that no one cares what I had for breakfast.
 I’ve also discovered that once you commit yourself to a project, things you had forgotten start bubbling up to the forefront of your consciousness.
-I’m now finding myself more and more convinced about things that probably never happened.
+As Mark Twain commented, I’m now finding myself more and more convinced about things that probably never happened.

 Which brings me to something the English author E.M.
 Forster wrote: “The historian records, but the novelist creates.”